Commitment to Diversity, Equity and Inclusion

 Our Commitment

-The MPH program is committed to creating inclusive learning environments where students from diverse backgrounds have equal opportunities to be actively engaged in rigorous scholarship and collaborative interactions that develop their potential and support their academic success.
-The program recognizes that each individual possesses unique talents and abilities and that responsible stewardship of the academic endeavor requires that these differences be appreciated and respected.
+The MPH program is committed to creating inclusive learning environments where students from diverse backgrounds have equal opportunities to actively engage in rigorous scholarship and collaborative interactions that develop their potential and support their academic success.
+The program recognizes that each individual possesses unique talents and abilities and that responsible stewardship of the academic endeavor requires these differences to be appreciated and respected.

-Individuals, as well as communities, are constantly engaged in complex interactions that influence cultural identity, social attitudes and behavioral norms as well as health.
+Individuals and communities constantly engage in complex interactions that influence cultural identity, social attitudes, behavioral norms and health.
 In the pursuit of scholarly inquiry in the field of public health, community members should be actively involved in all phases of the process: defining relevant issues and engaging expertise, setting goals and selecting priorities for action, assessing and securing resources, designing and implementing change, determining subsequent effects and impacts, and making findings accessible and understandable.

-Creating healthy communities and assuring health equity requires public health students to acquire essential public health competencies and to embrace reflective practice that is mindful of cultural diversity, inclusive of vulnerable and marginalized groups and sensitive to community values.
+To build healthy communities and ensure health equity, public health students need to develop essential public health skills and adopt a reflective practice that is mindful of cultural diversity, inclusive of vulnerable and marginalized groups and sensitive to community values.

 Our Dedication